-In April 2018, our Compensation Committee granted 2018-2020 performance-based cash units to our NEOs employed as of the grant date.
-As discussed above, in 2018 our Compensation Committee transitioned to performance-based cash units rather than performance-based shares.
-Ms. Clark received performance-based shares as part of her new hire grant.
-The following table sets forth the

-2018-2020 performance-based cash units or shares (collectively, the "2018-2020 Performance Units") awarded to our NEO's that were employed by us as of December 31, 2018:
+In April 2018, our Compensation Committee granted 2018-2020 performance-based restricted cash units to our NEOs employed as of the grant date.
+The following table sets forth the 2018-2020 performance-based restricted cash units or shares (collectively, the "2018-2020 Performance Units") awarded to our NEOs other than Messrs.
+Hill, Clark and Miller who did not receive any performance-based restricted cash units or shares as part of their new hire compensation packages as they joined our Company in January, July and October 2018, respectively: